-Fig.3.
+Figure 3.
 Fuel poverty gap distribution in Jordan

-Based on a combination of a household's income and energy expenditure, the LIHC index allows as to group households into four dimensions.
+Based on a combination of a household's income and energy expenditure, the LIHC index allows group households into four dimensions.
 Fig. 4.
-Presents the proportion of households in each categories.
+Presents the proportion of households in each category.

-Fig 4.
-Proportion of all households classified as fuel poor under LIHC in Egypt and Jordan.
+Figure 4.
+Proportion of all households classified as fuel poor under LIHC in Egypt and Jordan

-According to our analysis, 25% of households were classed as having a low income in Egypt (with 75.43% having a high income) and 40.42% of households were classed as having high fuel costs.
+According to our analysis, 25% of households were classed as having a low income in Egypt (with 75% having a high income) and 40.42% of households were classed as having high fuel costs.
 Within the group of household with low income, an estimated 33.08% were fuel poor, and within the group with high-energy costs, an estimated 21 % were considered as fuel poor.
-However, in Jordan 35.52% of households were classed as having a low income (with 64.47 having a high income), and 55.12% of households were classed as having high-energy costs.
-Within the category of household with low income, an estimated 43.76% were fuel poor, and within the group with high-energy costs, an estimated 43.76% were fuel poor, and within the group with high-energy costs, an estimated 31.51% were considered as fuel poor.
+However, in Jordan 35.52% of households were categorized as having a low income (with 64.47 having a high income), and 55.12% of households were classed as having high-energy costs.
+Within the category of household with low income, an estimated 43.76% were fuel poor, and within the group with high-energy costs, an estimated 31.51% were considered as fuel poor.